Our Team

 DIRECTOR OF RESEARCH

-Hagerty was raised in a rural town in Iowa and attended Iowa State University to ultimately go on to become a veterinarian.
-During her time at ISU, Hagerty worked as an undergraduate researcher and found a new love working with dairy cattle and conducting research.
-Hagerty earned two bachelor’s degree in both Animal Science and Spanish in 2013.
+Hagerty grew up in a rural Iowa community and began her academic career at Iowa State University.
+During her undergraduate studies, she worked as a researcher and developed a strong interest in dairy cattle and applied agricultural research.
+She earned dual bachelor’s degrees in Animal Science and Spanish in 2013.

-In 2019, Hagerty joined the phdR&D team as Director of Research and is responsible for project management, coordination, logistics, and data analysis.
-Hagerty oversees a small team of talented research professionals to ensure quality care is given to each client.
+In 2019, Hagerty joined the phdR&D team as Director of Research.
+She leads project management, coordination, logistics, and data analysis, and oversees a team of research professionals dedicated to delivering high-quality research and exceptional client service.

 Patrick French, PhD, PAS, Dipl.
 ACAN